-Esther Chik is a partner in the Finance & Projects Practice Group of Wong & Partners and is currently under secondment in Baker McKenzie's Hong Kong office.
-She has been practicing law for more than 13 years.
-Prior to joining the Firm in 2010, she practiced in a number of law firms and had served as a foreign counsel in a Singaporean law firm.
+Esther Chik is a partner in the Finance & Projects Practice Group of Wong & Partners.
+She has been practicing law for more than 16 years.
+Prior to joining the Firm in 2010, she practiced in a number of law firms, had served as a foreign counsel in a Singaporean law firm and was also seconded in Baker McKenzie's Hong Kong office.

 Representative Legal Matters

-- Advised Sime Darby Berhad in relation to a proposed subordinated Sukuk programme of up to MYR3 billion in nominal value under the Shariah principles of Wakalah.
-It was the largest non-bank perpetual sukuk issuance in the world.
+- Advised Sime Darby Berhad in relation to a perpetual subordinated sukuk program of up to MYR 3 billion in nominal value under the Shariah principles of Wakalah Bi Al-Istithmar.
+This was the largest non-bank perpetual sukuk issuance in the world.
+This deal won the Corporate Finance Deal of the Year 2016 by Islamic Finance News Awards.

-- Advised Bank Islam Malaysia Berhad in relation to the issuance of a 10-year sukuk murabahah programme of up to MYR1.7 billion by BIMB Holdings Berhad (issuer) to part-finance the acquisition of the controlling stake of Bank Islam Malaysia Berhad from Dubai Financial Group LLC and Lembaga Tabung Haji.
-The deal, valued at approximately USD1.9 billion (MYR6.3 billion), was named the Equity Deal of the Year in 2013 by Islamic Finance News, and the Equity Market Deal of the Year by the 2014 Asian Legal Business Malaysia Law Awards.
+- Advised the lead arranger in relation to the issuance of a 10-year Sukuk Murabahah program of up to MYR 1.7 billion undertaken by BIMB Holdings Berhad (issuer) to partly finance the acquisition of the controlling stake of Bank Islam Malaysia Berhad from Dubai Financial Group LLC and Lembaga Tabung Haji.
+This issuance is part of the fund-raising exercise pursuant to the acquisition of Bank Islam Malaysia Berhad by the issuer, which included a rights issuance.
+The total value of the transaction is approximately USD 1.9 billion (MYR 6.3 billion).
+The deal was named the Equity Deal of the Year 2013 by Islamic Finance News and the Equity Market Deal of the Year 2014 by Asian Legal Business Malaysia Law Awards.

-- Advised The Royal Bank of Scotland Berhad and HSBC Amanah Malaysia Berhad in relation to the sukuk programme of up to MYR1.5 billion under the Shariah principles of Murabahah established and undertaken by Development Bank of Kazakhstan.
+- Advised the Royal Bank of Scotland and HSBC Bank as joint lead arrangers on a ringgit-denominated Sukuk issuance program under the Shariah principles of Murabahah of up to a maximum aggregate nominal value of MYR 1.5 billion established and undertaken by the Development Bank of Kazakhstan.

-- Advised one of the world’s largest palm oil producers in relation to a syndicated financing facility of up to USD830 million which includes term and revolving credit facilities granted by Mizuho Bank, OCBC Bank, Bank of Tokyo-Mitsubishi and HSBC Bank Malaysia Berhad to the borrower, for the acquisition of New Britain Palm Oil Limited.
+- Represented one of the largest palm oil plantation companies and palm oil producers in relation to a syndicated facility of up to USD 830 million granted by Mizuho Bank (Labuan), OCBC Bank (Labuan), Bank of Tokyo-Mitsubishi (Labuan) and HSBC Bank Malaysia Berhad to the client to finance the acquisition of New Britain Palm Oil Limited based in Papua, New Guinea.

-- Represented Malayan Banking Berhad and CIMB Bank Berhad on banking facilities granted to a British Virgin Islands company to part-finance the acquisition of an English retailing business group which owns a reputable toiletries brand.
-This is one of the very first transactions in Malaysia involving the securitisation of intellectual property portfolio.
+- Represented Malayan Banking Berhad and CIMB Bank Berhad, Labuan Branch on banking facilities granted to a British Virgin Islands company to part finance its acquisition of an English retailing business group which owns a reputable toiletries brand.
+This is one of the very first transactions in Malaysia involving securitization of intellectual property as the borrower had leveraged on its intellectual property portfolios as a relevant source of funding and collaterals.

 Professional Associations and Memberships